wandb/docs/docs/guides/model_registry/link-new-model-version.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Link a new model version
+# Link a model version

 Link a model version to a registered model with the W&B App or programmatically with the Python SDK.